neoforged/.github/primers/1.21.5/index.md

         - `resize`, `write`, `read`, `bind` is removed
         - `usage` - Returns the usage of the buffer.
         - `close` is now abstract
+        - `isClosed` - Returns whether the buffer has been closed.
         - `$ReadView` is now an interface that defines the buffer data and how to close the view
 - `com.mojang.blaze3d.font.SheetGlyphInfo#upload` now takes in a `GpuTexture`
 - `com.mojang.blaze3d.opengl`